helioha/http-proxy-server/README.md

-# Vagrant + AWS EC2 HTTP Proxy Server
+# Create an HTTP Proxy Server with AWS EC2 + Vagrant

 Quickly spin up a HTTP proxy server in São Paulo using Vagrant and EC2.